How to Make Fizzy Bath Bombs without Cornstarch – Natural DIY

 Directions

-- Slowly drizzle the wet ingredients into the dry mixture while stirring constantly to avoid premature fizzing.
+• Slowly drizzle your carrier and essential oils into the dry mixture while stirring constantly to avoid premature fizzing.

 how to make fizzy bath bombs without cornstarch